 As evidenced by its silvery leaves, rose campion is drought tolerant.
 It prefers sun but also tolerate a little shade.
 It is also deer resistant.

 You can divide the leaf rosettes to make more plants but the easiest way to propagate rose campion is by seed.
 It readily self-sows or you can direct sow seeds in the spring or fall.
 Sow them on the surface and don't cover them.
 They need light to germinate.
 Be patient!
 Like all perennials, it can take 3 to 4 weeks for the seeds to germinate.
 Seeds should be sown where you want your plants to grow.
 They do not like being transplanted once they are established.

 You can also start your seeds indoors 6 to 8 weeks before your last frost.
+Surface sow them so that they are exposed to light.
 The seeds need at least a week of cold stratification.
 You can plant the resulting seedlings in your garden after your last frost.

 More cottage garden favorites

 Bearded iris are easy to grow, come in almost every color imaginable and prolong the spring bloom period in your garden.

 There are quite a few bulbs that are not on deer's menus.

 Knowing when to plant your bulbs is easy if you know what your bulbs need.